polca/premise/docs/cdr_allocation_study_design.md

   fuel variables and fuel co-product datasets whose activity names explicitly indicate CCS, while leaving the CDR market uptake and storage chain intact.

-This is preferable for the study because methane and nitrous oxide are not physically removed from the emitting process.
-They are compensated by a separate CO2 removal service.
-Keeping the gross emissions visible also makes the allocation transparent.
+This is a modelling allocation, not a claim that methane and nitrous oxide are physically removed from the emitting process.
+The original gross emissions should remain auditable through log parameters, while the transformed product system represents the compensated residual emissions as reduced biosphere flows.

 For each eligible dataset:

 ```
 gross_GHG_CO2e = sum(exchange_amount_i * GWP_i)
 allocated_CDR = gross_GHG_CO2e * regional_CDR_share
+new_exchange_amount_i = exchange_amount_i * (1 - regional_CDR_share)
 ```

 where: